nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ![MarkUnmarkSequenceDiagram](images/MarkUnmarkSequenceDiagram.png)
 ![MarkUnmarkSequenceDiagram](images/MarkUnmarkModelSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `MarkCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `MarkCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>